The Story of My YThe Story of My Y

 Y-chromosome DNA can do several things for the genealogist:

 • Y-DNA can sometimes extend a family tree back a few generations.
-This has not happened for me yet, but I have found a group of ten men with the same or similar last name who have a unique Y-DNA mutation, a SNP named R-BY3164.
-Four have found the SNP in Big Y SNP testing.
+This has not happened for me yet, but I have found a group of twelve men with the name of Beggan, or a variation thereof, who have a unique Y-DNA mutation, or SNP, named R-BY3164. seven have found the SNP in Big Y SNP testing.
 All have the STR predictors of the SNP: 19=15, 413b=24, 561=16.

 • In some cases, Y-DNA can tell us which tribe or sept our ancestors came from in the last one or two thousand years.
 This has happened for me.
 I share the Y-DNA (SNP Z3008) of men with a combination of surnames that ancient pedigrees trace back to the Three Collas, who lived in 4th century Ulster.